cjrh/aiomsg/DESIGN.md

    maximises coupling (the opposite of decision 3), adds `block_on` reentrancy hazards, and makes the sync↔async conformance test near-tautological.
 Kept independent and threaded.
-5. **Sync outbound poll latency (≤50 ms when idle)** — **accepted in the baseline `rust-lib-sync`**, and **explored away in two experiment crates:**
-   - `rust-sync-split` — keep blocking threads, but recognise the TCP fd is duplex-splittable; share only the rustls `Connection` behind a short-held `Mutex` (the *"separate socket I/O from TLS state"* strategy).
-Reader and writer threads, zero added latency.
-Simplest; recommended if the baseline's latency ever matters.
-   - `rust-sync-chan` — a per-connection epoll reactor (`polling` crate) + a notifying sender.
-Zero latency, one thread/connection, but a hand-rolled event loop ("async-in-disguise"); its real payoff (a single global reactor for many connections) is left as a follow-up.
-Confirms the research's view that for thread-per-connection code, `split` is preferable.

-   Both interoperate on the wire with the whole family (conformance suite).
+5. **Sync outbound poll latency** — **resolved.** The original `rust-lib-sync` drove each connection with one polling thread (≤50 ms idle latency).
+Two strategies were prototyped to remove it (the *"separate socket I/O from TLS state"* split, and a per-connection epoll reactor).
+The **split** approach won — zero latency, no new deps, contained in `conn.rs` — and is now the `rust-lib-sync` implementation (reader + writer threads, rustls `Connection` behind a short-held mutex).
+The epoll-reactor approach was dropped as "async-in-disguise" with no edge over the split at per-connection scope; for high connection counts use `rust-lib-async`.
+Full write-up:
+   `rust-lib-sync/docs/threading-and-tls.md`.
 6. **Callback receive API for the sync crate** — **rejected.** Kept `recv()`/`messages()` for consistency with the rest of the family and the reference's "no callback handlers" ergonomic; avoids Rust `Fn + Send` capture